raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet2.md

 ![](images/jumper_wiring.png)

-To match the flight unit, you should wire the buttons to the last eight GPIO pins at the bottom of the header. **These pins do not need to be connected to the Sense HAT, so it's fine if you want to cut or bend them on the 2x20 pin PCB header (GPIO connector) as part of your solution.** You can also chop off the last 4 rows of the PCB header and put the jumper cables directly onto the Raspberry Pi pins (as shown above).
+To match the flight unit, you should wire the buttons to the last eight GPIO pins at the bottom of the header. **These pins don't need to be connected to the Sense HAT, so it's fine if you want to cut or bend them on the 2x20 pin PCB header (GPIO connector) as part of your solution.** You can also chop off the last 4 rows of the PCB header and put the jumper cables directly onto the Raspberry Pi pins (as shown above).
 Turn the rough edge to where the red star is, and this will leave the good edge for the jumper wires to fit against.

 ![](images/buttons_GPIO.png)